 “Mr. Williams,” Father Lorrence sighed.
 “Shouldn’t you be inside?”

-Mr. Williams was a withered, frail inhabitant of the town – one who usually sat at a window of his daughter’s home, glaring at the young ruffians who veered too close from the road towards the property.
+Williams was a withered, frail individual.
+He spent his days sitting at the front window of his daugher’s home, glaring at the young ruffians who veered too close from the road towards the property.
 But this morning he had given up his usual seat to pace the area around the fountain.
 “I hate birds!
-Infernal things keep leaving their mess all over the fountain!”
+Infernal things keep leaving their mess all over !”

 The man ignored him, continuing to brandish his cane at the beady eyed monstrosities.

 The Friar squinted.
 Neither his eyes nor his powers of observation were as sharp as they used to be.
-Wyte was right, of course.
-He saw now that the man was ruddy, more than he ought to be.
-He did not like the idea of Wyte marching the man back home, like some overgrown child.
-He was not young like Wyte; he would use other means of persuasion.
+Wyte proved to be right.
+The man’s coloring was ruddy.
+But he did not like the idea of Wyte marching the man back hom, like a petulant child.
+The friar took a deep breath, intent on using some other means of persuasion.
 “Mr. Williams, it’s almost time for tea.
 Would you like to go inside the inn for a bit?
 I heard that the good folk there were going to make some sort of rhubarb pie.
 May be the last for a while I’ll be having here and I’d be honored if you join me.”

 The old man stopped his cursing.
 He was not immune to food or a request for his assistance by the respected friar.
 But he was not so trusting of the young man who followed him.
 He cast a suspicious look at Novice Wyte.
 “You not going to hit me up for some sort of campaign, are you?
 Alms?”